avdichiara/resume/index.md

 #### Education
 - Graduate of the Bishop's School in La Jolla, CA
-- Persuing a B.S. in Computer Science at MiraCosta
+- Persuing a B.S. in Computer Science at MiraCosta College (transfering in Fall 2019)

 #### Experience
 - Primary Language: Java